Please register or login to continue

 As we had planned in trapping the murderer, we headed towards one of the narrow cul-de-sacs of the city, in our attempt to capture the callous culprit.
 We had decided that I would be the bait, and Bonheur along with the local policemen would be observing closely from a distance, every action taken.

 We had assumed that he was also a member of the Nine Unknown Men, in some regard.
 We had found a ring on his right index finger that was missing a ruby piece.
 The exact ring that the others had.
 We knew then we had our ruby assassin.
 We would later learn that Mr Tiwari knew his victims and had gained their trust.
 Even though it meant, at last, the end to the murders, the case was still pending.
-Lord Chatfield had not been yet arrested or interrogated.
+Lord Chatfield had not yet been arrested or interrogated.

 We had captured the murderer, and our task was complete in Bihar, but we would have to locate Lord Chatfield to finalise the case.
-That would be a difficult task, because we needed to find more evidence linking him to the murders and his direct association to the secret society.
+That would be a difficult task, because we needed to find more evidence linking him to the murders and his direct association with the secret society.

 The motive was still obfuscating.
-I had concluded in my deduction that he killed the other members of the British Society, for the one thing that drives men to greed—absolute power.
+I had concluded in my deduction that he killed the other members of the British Society for the one thing that drives men to greed—absolute power.
 We had purchased a ticket by train to New Delhi, with the intention to locate Lord Chatfield.
 I was conscious about the realisation that he would not be confessing to his involvement in the crimes willingly.

 Lord Barrington would be buried afterwards.
 His connection to the secret society would not be mentioned or released to the newspapers.
 We had concealed that information, for the purpose of the investigation.
-It was not propitious for our cause to disclose, such a damaging revelation about a prominent man.
-Along our trip to New Delhi, we had discussed what Lord Chatfield would do, once we confronted him with our undeniable evidence.
+It was not propitious for our cause to disclose such a damaging revelation about a prominent man.
+Along our trip to New Delhi, we had discussed what Lord Chatfield would do once we confronted him with our undeniable evidence.

 ‘We should have paid more attention to the deceptive nature of Lord Chatfield, and have seen how involved he was with the secret society’, Bonheur had uttered.

-'But how could we Bonheur, for there was not much information that could have indisputably caused us to believe he was actually behind the murders?'
+‘But how could we, Bonheur, for there was not much information that could have indisputably caused us to believe he was actually behind the murders?’

 ‘The ring and his membership in the British Society.
 Is that not sufficient for his involvement?’